 Update – New York State will require applicants for concealed weapons permits to turn over their social media account information for the past three years, even if they have deleted older accounts.
 This is an odd one since the new rule is in response to recent mass shootings – none of the shooters had concealed weapons permits and would not be caught by this new requirement.
 Indeed, several of the shooters had prior contact with the police and mental health facilities and even that did not stop them from committing mass murders.

 Note – this post is not pro or con on firearms but is about the use of social media and other online information by the government and others, to judge a person’s character.
 I have never owned a firearm.
-I shot a pellet gun, as a youth, as part of a target shooting exercise (at tin cans), supervised by an adult law enforcement officer.
+I shot a pellet gun, once, as a youth, as part of a target shooting exercise (at tin cans), supervised by an adult law enforcement officer.
 That is my sole involvement with firearms.